Bathroom Safety · Bidets · 8 Picks $50–$650

 SmartBidet SB-1000 Electric Bidet Seat

 Electric bidet seat at the entry of the smart-seat category.
-Heated seat, warm water, adjustable pressure, side-panel controls (parents with vision/dexterity issues find side panels easier than wall remotes).
+Heated seat, warm water, air dryer, adjustable pressure, large-button wireless remote.
 15-minute install with an existing outlet.
-The right pick for parents stepping up from non-electric who don't yet need the remote/dryer/deodorizer luxury features.
+The right pick for parents stepping up from non-electric who want a heated seat and dryer without paying premium-tier prices.

 PREMIUM PICK